crtahlin/peRiodiCS/README.md

 Example models for different variants:

 ```
-# assuming y is the binary response vector and x is numerical vector with
+# assuming y is a binary response vector and x is numerical vector with
 # values to transform to new basis

-# RCS - restricted cubic splines
+# RCS - restricted cubic splines (non-periodic, just for reference)
 mod.rcs <- glm(y ~ rcs(x), family = "binomial", data = your_data)

 # periodic RCS